gogo6211/selenitenew/README.md

 ## Selenite
-Maintaining and updating the old static version of Selenite. :)
+Maintaing and updating the old static version of Selenite.